mmistakes/minimal-mistakes/_posts/2019-02-16-Writing-a-PoshBot-Plugin.md

 Now we can start poshbot again, only this time we need to grab the config file that we just created at ~/.poshbot/bot.psd1

 Going forward, we can start the bot using the below code.
-If you are using this on a production environment I would use an operator with the minimum required permissions and store the .psd1 in a secure location.
+If you are using this on a production environment I would use an operator with the minimum required permissions and properly protect your .psd1 file.

 ```powershell
 # Start the bot using our newly stored creds